Did you know that corporate wireless contract termination brings steep penalties in the form of Wireless Early Termination Fees aka Telecom ETF fees?

 At the time of print the early wireless contract termination cost for AT&T wireless service agreements were less expensive than Verizon Wireless.

-If you have an advanced wireless device with monthly charges at or above fifty dollars, or if you have a standard device with monthly charges of twenty-five dollars or more, in most cases the early wireless contract termination fee will be more expensive than the monthly charge for the remaining contract term for all major wireless service providers.
+If you have an advanced wireless device with monthly charges at or above fifty dollars.
+Or if you have a standard device with monthly charges of twenty-five dollars or more.
+In most cases the early wireless contract termination fee will be more expensive than the monthly charge for the remaining contract term.
+This is applicable for all major wireless service providers.
 As in all cases regarding wireless expense management, it is important to compare the remaining months left in your wireless contract period with the early termination fees (ETF) and additional costs.

 Wireless Contract Termination tips…